Saint-Péray: Geography

 Saint-Péray is located at the foot of Crussol Hill, in the western part of the Valence urban area, bordering the Rhône Valley.
 It serves as a transit point between the Ardèche mountains and the plains of Valence.
 The commune is characterized by its geological features, primarily composed of sedimentary layers that support a diverse Mediterranean flora and fauna, despite its relatively high latitude.

 Climate

 The climate in Saint-Péray is classified as Mediterranean with variations, characterized by hot summers and cooler winters.
 The average annual temperature is around 12.9°C, with significant temperature fluctuations throughout the year.
 Rainfall is concentrated in the autumn months, with an annual average of approximately 933 mm.

 Hydrography

 The eastern part of the commune is bordered by the Rhône River, while the Mialan, a tributary of the Rhône, flows through the town.

 Transport

 Saint-Péray is accessible via several roadways, including the D86, which connects Lyon to Nîmes.
 The commune is also served by local bus lines and has a railway station that can accommodate passenger services on a temporary basis.

 Demographics

-As of 2021, Saint-Péray had a population of 7,588 inhabitants, reflecting a slight increase from previous years.
-The residents are known as Saint-Pérollais.
+The residents are known as Saint-Pérollais in French.